Bmilner88/react-portfolio/README.md

-# React Portfolio
+# React Portfolio (Legacy)

 ## Description

-This is my professional portfolio using React.
+This is my old portfolio I buit for the Web Development bootcamp.

-* Link is broken ATM, will update with working link!

 - Built With:
     * JavaScript